Nursing

 • Mobility sufficient to carry out patient care procedures such as suctioning, positioning, and drawing up medication into a syringe.

-Emotional stability for providing care safely to patients and their families within a rapidly changing and often stressful healthcare environment; the ability to monitor and identify one's own and others' emotions, and use the information to guide thinking and actions.
+Emotional stability for providing care safely to patients and their families within a rapidly changing and often stressful healthcare environment; the ability to monitor, identify, and manage one's own and others' emotions, and use the information to guide thinking and actions.

 • Integrity needed to make ethical decisions and honor the professional code of nursing.